 The name ‘Pacific heron’ implies that this is a far ranging bird, when in fact it is rarely seen beyond Australia and Papua New Guinea.
-It is tall elegant bird, and similar in size and proportions to the white heron, and markedly larger than a white-faced heron.
+It is a tall elegant bird, and similar in size and proportions to the white heron, and markedly larger than a white-faced heron.
 Pacific herons are common throughout Australia other than the arid interior, and regularly visit Tasmania and New Guinea.
 One was seen on Norfolk Island in 1978, and birds have reached New Zealand on at least seven occasions.

 The name ‘Pacific heron’ is preferred to the alternative ‘white-necked heron’, as the latter is also used for the cocoi heron (Ardea cocoi) of South America.

 The Pacific heron is a large, long-legged bird with the long neck, small head and pointed bill, typical of all herons.
 The head, neck and breast are white except for a series of grey circular markings running centrally down the lower neck onto the breast.
 The back, upper wings and tail are very dark grey (maroon when breeding), and the under-wings are greyish brown.
 In flight a prominent white patch shows at the elbow.
 The bill, legs and toes are black.
 Flight is slow and laboured, on broad, rounded wings.
 The neck is folded back in flight, and the legs extend past the tail.
-The usual flying height is up to 50 metres, however the Pacific herons use updrafts to soar and glide to much greater heights.
+The usual flying height is up to 50 metres, however Pacific herons use updrafts to soar and glide to much greater heights.

 Voice: a harsh croak, usually given in flight.